Turkey’s construction industry

 As per Article 15 of IAL, only an annulment action (action to set aside) can be initiated against an arbitral award rendered in Turkey.
 The grounds to set aside the arbitral award mostly resemble those set forth in the UNCITRAL Model Law on International Commercial Arbitration and the NY Convention.
 Accordingly, an arbitral award can be set aside if the requesting party proves that:

 - the counterpart to the arbitration agreement does not have the capacity to sue or the arbitration agreement is not valid according to the law chosen by the parties to apply to the arbitration agreement, or according to Turkish law if the parties did not choose any applicable law;

 - the procedure of appointment of arbitrators agreed by the parties has not been followed;

-- the award has not been given within the period of arbitration;
+- the award has not been given within the time frame determined for proceedings;

 - the arbitral tribunal lacked jurisdiction, or wrongfully declined its jurisdiction;